vEnhance/web.evanchen.cc/input/opal.md

     In particular, puzzles might expect solvers to know about OTIS-related things; for example, one puzzle references a problem on the OTIS application.
     Other puzzles may assume other data specific to OTIS.
-    All needed information needed is publicly available (e.g. in the OTIS syllabus), but you may have to know to look for it.
+    All needed information is publicly available (e.g. in the OTIS syllabus), but you may have to know to look for it.

 ## {{ hl("check", "Static answer checker") }}